 Estimated Repair Cost

-This can be related to many issues, so your heat pump repair cost will depend on the problem and how elaborate it is.
+This can be connected to a lot of issues, so your heat pump repair cost will depend on the problem and how complex it is.

-Every now and then during cold weather, your heat pump will briefly go into cooling mode.
-This will melt light frost and ice that naturally accumulates on the coils.
-A heat pump that becomes heavily iced over may have difficulty heating your home or shut down completely.
+Occasionally during cold weather, your heat pump will briefly go into cooling mode.
+This will melt light frost and ice that normally accumulates on the coils.
+A heat pump that becomes totally frozen may have difficulty heating your home or shut down altogether.

-Here are a few reasons why this might be taking place:
+Here are several reasons why this might be taking place:

-- Your heat pump doesn’t have sufficient airflow because it’s blocked by snow, bushes or yard debris.
+- Your heat pump doesn’t have enough airflow because it’s obstructed by snow, bushes or yard waste.

-- Your gutters are dripping water on top of your heat pump, producing an icy buildup.
+- Your gutters are leaking water on top of your heat pump, causing an icy buildup.

 - The outdoor fan motor is damaged, dying or dead.

 - Your heat pump has a refrigerant leak.
-This is likely if you’re hearing bubbling or hissing sounds.
-Or if you find a sweet, formaldehyde-like odor close to the outdoor unit.
+This is likely if you’re hearing bubbling or hissing noises.
+Or if you find a sweet, formaldehyde-like odor near the outdoor unit.

 Estimated Repair Cost

-Like we discussed before, there are a lot of reasons why your heat pump won’t defrost.
-But here are a few estimated costs for some of these issues.
+Like we talked about before, there are a lot of reasons why your heat pump won’t defrost.
+But here are a number estimated costs for some of these issues.
 Keep in mind your cost may vary based on your heat pump brand, model and the severity of the problem.

 - Replace reversing valve: $200–$600